ItsNickBarry/hardhat-spdx-license-identifier/README.md

   runOnCompile: true,
 }
 ```

-Run the included Buidler task to modify local Solidity source files:
+The included Buidler task may be run manually:

 ```bash
 yarn run buidler prepend-spdx-license
 ```

 Files which do not contain a license identifier will be prepended with one.
-Files with a license identifier which does not match that which is specified in `package.json` will be updated.
+Files with a license identifier which does not match that which is specified in `package.json` may be updated, depending on configuration.